Schema Markup

 This filter allows you to segment the time period you want to explore.

-By default, GSC presents data for the last 3 months, but this can easily be modified by clicking on the filter.
+By default, GSC presents data for the last 3 months, but this can be easily modified by clicking on the “More” date filter.
 Then, you can select a preset or custom date range.

 Setting a date range that includes before and after you implemented structured data can help you measure its impact on performance.